Measurelab/GA4EventSchema/index.md

 * **Community** Common goals supersede individual interests and agendas.

 ### Who exactly is the "we"?
 The GA4 Event Schema Org was originally conceived by a bunch of people at the UK-based analytics consultancy, [Measurelab](https://www.measurelab.co.uk).
-Daniel Perry-Reed, Julian Erbsloeh, Lace Rogers, Liam Grant, Mark Rochefort and Steven Elliott have contributed thus far.
 Join us!

 ### Contact us
-You can [send an email to Dan at Measurelab](mailto:daniel@measurelab.co.uk) and we'll get back to you as soon as possible.
+You can [send an email to us at Measurelab](mailto:hello@measurelab.co.uk) and we'll get back to you as soon as possible.
 Thanks for the interest!